GMUCERG/fobos/docs/source/dut/dut_development.rst

 Generating the dummy DUT bitstream
 ----------------------------------

 This procedure describes how to generate the bitstream for the dummy DUT.
-You don't need to perform this procedure to run the dummy example since the bitstream is already generated.
-However, this procedure aims to show how to instantiate a function core in FOBOS DUT wrapper.

 1. Create a project in Vivado (or ISE) and add all vhdl files from fobos/capture/dut/fpga_dut (except half_duplex_du.vhd) and fobos/capture/dut/example_cores/dummy1.